 2. Dryer lint from clothing made from natural fibers

 As soon as it’s even mildly warm outside, you’ll find me rushing outside with a basket full of wet laundry to hang on the clothesline.
 I like how meditative the process is, how fresh it makes my clothes smell and I love the energy savings.
-I live in Canada, though, so there many months where line-drying clothes would mean making tee-shirt popsicles.
+I live in Canada, though, so there are many months where line-drying clothes would mean making tee-shirt popsicles.
 Enter the dryer and its byproduct — dryer lint.
 To prevent fires it’s always a good idea to clean out dryer lint after every load.
-But if your clothing is made up of 100% natural fibers (like organic cotton, linen, wool and silk) instead of throwing it out, you collect it in a jar or a bowl and add it to your compost pile!
+But if your clothing is made up of 100% natural fibers (like organic cotton, linen, wool, and silk) instead of throwing it out, you collect it in a jar or a bowl and add it to your compost pile!

 Important note: Dryer lint is only compostable if all of the material you are drying is 100% natural fiber like organic cotton.
 Most clothing is made from synthetic fibers that are not compostable and actually pollute the environment.
 So before you start chucking dryer lint into the pile, make sure you’ve only dried natural fibers.